gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 What makes all games games?

 There is no single feature common to all games.
-Chess and ring-around-the-rosie and solitaire and war — what do they share?
+Chess and ring-around-the-rosie and solitaire and war: what do they share?

 Look: board games share some features.
 Card games share some features.
 Ball games share some features.

-But there is no essential "gameness" — no necessary and sufficient conditions.
+But there is no essential "gameness", no necessary and sufficient conditions.

-Instead: a network of overlapping similarities — **family resemblances.**
+Instead: a network of overlapping similarities. **Family resemblances.**

-Like the features of a family: this one has the nose, that one the chin, another the eyes — no single feature in all of them, but a web of resemblances.
+Like the features of a family: this one has the nose, that one the chin, another the eyes, no single feature in all of them, but a web of resemblances.